Krishna2709/corteva-weather-api/weather-api/README.md

 - **`analyze_data.py`**: This script calculates yearly weather statistics (such as average maximum temperature and total precipitation) for each weather station and stores them in the database.

 ### `.github/`
-This folder contains configuration files for GitHub Actions, which is used for Continuous Integration (CI) and Continuous Deployment (CD) pipelines.
+This folder contains configuration files for GitHub Actions, which are used for Continuous Integration (CI) and Continuous Deployment (CD) pipelines.

-- **`workflows/ci.yml`**: Defines a GitHub Actions workflow for running tests, linting code, and checking the format of the project whenever code is pushed to GitHub.
+- **`workflows/ci.yml`**: This defines a GitHub Actions workflow for running tests, linting code, and checking the project's format whenever code is pushed to GitHub.

 ### `Dockerfile`
-This file contains the instructions to build a Docker image for the project.
+This file contains the instructions on how to build a Docker image for the project.
 Docker allows the application to run in a consistent environment across different machines.
-This file describes how to set up the environment, install dependencies, and start the FastAPI server inside a Docker container.
+This file describes setting up the environment, installing dependencies, and starting the FastAPI server inside a Docker container.

 ### `requirements.txt`
 A list of Python dependencies that are required for the project.
 It includes libraries like FastAPI, SQLAlchemy, and Pydantic.
 When setting up the project, you can install these dependencies using `pip install -r requirements.txt`.

 ### `README.md`
-This file contains an overview of the project, how to install and run it, and any other important information needed by developers or users to understand and use the project.
+This file contains an overview of the project, instructions for installing and running it, and any other important information needed by developers or users to understand and use the project.

 ### `.flake8`
 This is the configuration file for `flake8`, a code linting tool.
 It defines the rules and settings for linting the Python code in the project, such as the maximum line length and which files or directories to ignore.